Cyber security a big focus for companies

 With the dramatic increase in online cyber crime and data theft, cyber security is an area that affects the daily lives of people and organisations.
 This is reflected in some of the recent ICO penalties/fines imposed on organisations for major breaches of information protection and weak cyber security controls.
 Media outlets have been covering all aspects of the attacks meaning customers are kept up to date with the whole process, including details of any breaches fines and restrictions.
 Companies are not only facing customer backlash, but also the inability to continue on with business as usual.

 "Companies can no longer hide behind closed doors when recovering from a breach.
-Customers are more cautious than ever when choosing companies to work with, they want to know they can trust a company with their important information - making cyber security more important than ever," Wayne Bennett, Manager - technology recruitment, Robert Walters.
+Customers are more cautious than ever when choosing companies to work with, they want to know they can trust a company with their important information - making cyber security more important than ever," Tom Chambers, Associate Director - technology recruitment, Robert Walters.
 Companies can no longer hide behind closed doors when recovering from a breach.
 Customers are more cautious than ever when choosing companies to work with.

 Companies are strengthening their cyber security teams in advance of the new General Data Protection Regulations (GDPR), coming into effect in 2018.
 Companies will soon be held fiscally liable for any security breaches.
 Fines through the new regulation can be up to 4% of their annual turnover, if a company is found to not have sufficient active information security risk and contingency plans in place to protect the personal data with which they have been entrusted.